-- Statistical Abstract of the United States--current and historical years of Statistical Abstract of the United States are available online, 1789-2012; see the Library Catalog record for print years of Statistical Abstract with the most recent in the Oviatt Library Reference Room (ref HA 202).
+- Statistical Abstract of the United States--comprehensive summary of statistics on the social, political, and economic organization of the United States current and historical years of Statistical Abstract of the United States are available from the U.S. Census Bureau, 1878-2012; see the Library Catalog record for print years of Statistical Abstract with the most recent in the Oviatt Library Reference Room (ref HA 202).
 Note: Due to Federal budget cuts, the 2012 Statistical Abstract is the last edition to be published by the U.S. Census Bureau.

 - Subjects A-Z This is usually the best starting point if you think the social, demographic, or economic information you want should be at the U.S. Census Bureau site, but you don't know where.